 Who we are & what we do

 I am passionate about education, patient advocacy, helping doctors and patients understand each other better, and raising the bar in dry eye care.
 I love writing.
 I love data and databases.
-I endure running a small retail business for the sake of getting to do all the things that matter most to me.
+I am ever so excited about the projects our new nonprofit, The Dry Eye Foundation, is undertaking.

-I am married with a 15-year-old daughter and live in Poulsbo, Washington.
-We have a little hand-built tinyhome on some acreage, with some Icelandic sheep companions.
+I am married with one youngster (currently a senior in high school) and live in Poulsbo, Washington.
+We have a little hand-built tinyhome and some Icelandic sheep companions.